cloudbrownie/pong/README.txt

 To Install:
  - Unzip the downloaded folder
- - Make sure that the "data" folder is in the same folder as the "pong.py"
+ - Make sure that the "data" folder is in the same folder as the "pong.exe"
- - "pong.py" will run as long as the "data" folder is in the same folder
+- As long as the "data" folder is in the same folder as "pong.exe", running "pong.exe" will open the game
- - You can also compile the "pong.py" if you wish for a .exe version

 To Play:
  - Press ENTER / RETURN to exit the title and go to the selection screen